 It is hard to imagine what senses fish have without already knowing.
-Being mammals ourselves, we believe that all mammals have the same senses as us; sound, sight, smell, touch, and taste.
+We believe that all mammals have the same senses as us; sound, sight, smell, touch, and taste.

-Fish have the same five senses that land mammals do: sight, smell, touch, taste, and hearing.
-Another sense fish have is called the lateral line, which allows them to detect water vibrations and therefore movement around them.
+Fish have the same five senses as land mammals: sight, smell, touch, taste, and hearing.
+Another sense fish have called the lateral line, which allows them to detect water vibrations and, therefore, movement around them.
 Some fish can also detect electrical fields.

 Fish generally have large, bulging eyes that lack eyelids like a mammal.
-Fish are vertebrates, and as with all other animals with a backbone, their eyes are similar.
+Fish are vertebrates, and their eyes are similar to all other animals with a backbone.
 The eye is sphere-shaped with a protective cover.
 Fish have an iris that surrounds the hard lens of the eye.
-The retina of the eye is at the back, made up of light-sensitive nerve cells.
+The eye’s retina is at the back, composed of light-sensitive nerve cells.

 Whereas the human lens is oval-shaped, the lens of a fish is a sphere.
 The lens is clear and positioned close to the outer of the eye.
 This allows the fish to send undistorted images to the retina.

-Fish can’t see particularly long distances, but if it needs to see something close, it can move the eye’s lens by using special muscles.
+Fish can’t see long distances, but they can move the eye’s lens by using particular muscles if it needs to see something close.
 This allows them to see in focus close up.

-However, this is not true for all fish, as deep-sea fish or nocturnal fish do not need to see in color.
-This is especially true for fish that stick to the bottom of the ocean.
+However, this is not true for all fish, as deep-sea or nocturnal fish do not need to see in color.
+This is especially true for fish sticking to the ocean’s bottom.